Let's start with a definition of a rape apologist,

 As per usual, I could go on but instead I am going to round this up by pointing out that it looks like not even Suzie Dawson believes what she is writing.
 In her piece,"A diary of a person of interest" she has already talked about how sexual relationships involving lies are a form of rape,

-It seems that Miss Dawson is quite clear on what would be considered rape when it comes to her.
+Weirdly, it seems that she is quite clear on what would be considered rape when it comes to her.
 It appears that she should be quite clear on what is considered rape in the country that she grew up in.
-But it also appears she is willing to throw all that out the window to defend Julian Assange and his supporters.
+But it also appears she is willing to throw all that out the window in order to defend Julian Assange and his supporters.

 What the article really points out is the giant split in Assange supporters where one group want to save Assange from the United States but aren't willing to throw women's rights under the bus to do so, and those that are.
 Miss Dawson's piece definitely points to what side of the fence she sits on in this.